Sandeep-Narsi-AI/Circulate-the-values-of-N-variables/README.md

 ## Output:![GitHub Logo](CIRCULATE.png)

 ## Result:
-Thus the values are Circulated.
+Thus circulating the values of N varaibles are executed.